Mat0u5/LifeSeries-docs/docs/seasons/limited-life.md

 The main twist of Limited Life is that the lives system is replaced with a time-based system.

+## The Boogeyman
+In Limited Life, the [Boogeyman](/features/boogeyman) rules are slightly modified compared to other seasons:
+- There is only one Boogeyman per session.
+- Once there are no more Green and Yellow players, Red players can also become the boogeyman, and they get cured by killing other Reds.

 ## Time

 In Limited Life, instead of lives, players have time.